-LICENSED TRAINER: 1 st offense 2 nd offense (365-day period) in any jurisdiction 3 rd offense (365-day period) in any jurisdiction • Minimum 15-day suspension absent • Minimum 30-day suspension absent mitigating • Minimum 60-day suspension absent mitigating mitigating circumstances.
+LICENSED TRAINER: 1 st offense 2 nd offense (365-day period) in any jurisdiction 3 rd offense (365-day period) in any jurisdiction Minimum 15-day suspension absent Minimum 30-day suspension absent mitigating Minimum 60-day suspension absent mitigating mitigating circumstances.
 The presence of circumstances.
 The presence of aggravating factors circumstances.
 The presence of aggravating factors aggravating factors could be used to impose could be used to impose a maximum of a 180-day could be used to impose a maximum of a one-year a maximum of a 60-day suspension. suspension. suspension.
-AND AND AND • Minimum fine of \$500 absent mitigating • Minimum fine of \$1,000 absent mitigating • Minimum fine of \$2,500 absent mitigating circumstances.
+AND AND AND Minimum fine of \$500 absent mitigating Minimum fine of \$1,000 absent mitigating Minimum fine of \$2,500 absent mitigating circumstances.
 The presence of aggravating circumstances.
 The presence of aggravating factors circumstances.
 The presence of aggravating factors factors could be used to impose a maximum could be used to impose a maximum of \$2,500. could be used to impose a maximum of \$5,000 or 5% of \$1,000. of purse (greater of the two).
-AND May be referred to the Commission for any further • May be referred to the Commission for any further action deemed necessary by the Commission. action deemed necessary by the Commission.
-LICENSED OWNER: 1 st offense 2 nd offense in stable (365-day period) in any jurisdiction 3 rd offense in stable (365-day period) in any jurisdiction • Disqualification and loss of purse [in the • Disqualification and loss of purse [in the Disqualification and loss of purse, and in the absence of mitigating circumstances].
+AND May be referred to the Commission for any further action deemed necessary by the Commission.
+LICENSED OWNER: 1 st offense 2 nd offense in stable (365-day period) in any jurisdiction 3 rd offense in stable (365-day period) in any jurisdiction Disqualification and loss of purse [in the Disqualification and loss of purse [in the Disqualification and loss of purse, and in the absence of mitigating circumstances].
 AND absence of mitigating circumstances]. absence of mitigating circumstances a \$5,000 fine.
-AND AND • Horse must pass a commission-approved Horse must pass a commission-approved • Horse shall be placed on the veterinarian's list for examination before becoming eligible to be examination before becoming eligible to be 45 days and must pass a commission-approved entered. entered. examination before becoming eligible to be entered.
+AND AND Horse must pass a commission-approved Horse must pass a commission-approved Horse shall be placed on the veterinarian's list for examination before becoming eligible to be examination before becoming eligible to be 45 days and must pass a commission-approved entered. entered. examination before becoming eligible to be entered.

-(The RMTC recommendation called for loss of purse to happen in absence of mitigating circumstances the Joint Model Rules Committee has made loss of purse mandatory in their proposal)
+^{ (}The RMTC recommendation called for loss of purse to happen in absence of mitigating circumstances the Joint Model Rules Committee has made loss of purse mandatory in their proposal)

-Page 424 Version 5.6 Rules Approved by ARCI Board of Directors December 9, 2013
+Page 271 Version 5.76 Rules

+Approved by ARCI Board of Directors December 9 April 9, 2013 2014